FremahA/ALLERGIE/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Create a .env file from the .env.example file provided and fill in the necessary details before you begin.

 # USAGE

 ```
 $ git clone https://github.com/FremahA/ALLERGIE
 $ cd allergie

+# Create a .env file from the .env.example file provided and fill in the necessary details.

 $ docker-compose build

 # create admin user, fill in the admin user's password

 $ docker-compose run web bash -c "python manage.py makemigrations rest_example && python manage.py migrate && python manage.py createsuperuser --email admin@example.com --username admin"
 $ docker-compose up